cylc/cylc-doc/src/tutorial/furthertopics/retries.rst

        exit 1
    fi

-If your suite is still running, stop it, then run it again.
+If your workflow is still running, stop it, then run it again.

 This time, the task should definitely succeed before the third retry.